10 Affordable Lenses for Sony Users | 2025

 • Not weather-sealed

 Whoever said that full-frame Sony lenses always have to be expensive?
-This nifty-fifty for Sony FE is one of the cheapest lenses the firm has on its books, and it’s an ideal walk-around lens for day-to-day shooting.
+This nifty-fifty for Sony FE is one of the most affordable lenses the firm has on its books, and it’s an ideal walk-around lens for day-to-day shooting.
 While it’s not as fast as an f1.4 lens, naturally, having f1.8 is still useful for low light and shallow depth of field, and having a lens that weighs just 186 is no bad thing either.
 The autofocus is fast and reliable (though video shooters should note that it isn’t totally silent), and there’s also the opinion for Direct Manual Focus, which makes it easy to make manual fine-tune adjustments to focusing after AF has done its work.

 On APS-C Sony cameras, this lens delivers an equivalent focal length of 75mm.
 Together with its f1.8 aperture, this makes it a pretty credible portrait lens, at a fantastic price.